mjordan/islandora_workbench_docs/docs/media_types.md

 ## Assigning a media type by Media Use URI

 We typically assign a media type that corresponds with the asset's MIME type.
 However, there are instances where two media types share the same MIME type.
 A notable example is FITS XML: while assets with the MIME type `application/xml` are usually assigned a `file` media type, the `fits_technical_metadata` designation is more suitable in this case.
 To assign a specific media to an asset type based on its intended use, use `media_type_by_media_use`.
-Below is an example demonstrating how to assign a FITS-tagged XML file to the `fits_technical_metadata media type`.
+Below is an example demonstrating how to assign a FITS-tagged XML file to the `fits_technical_metadata` media type.

 ```yaml
 media_type_by_media_use: